docsforadobe/premiere-scripting-guide/docs/general/projectmanager.md

 **Description**

-The ProjectManager object exposes Premiere Pro’s Project Manager, for project consolidation, transfer and transcoding.
+The ProjectManager object exposes Premiere Pro's Project Manager, for project consolidation, transfer and transcoding.

 ---